 SUBMISSION GUIDELINES: CATCHMENT – POETRY OF PLACE

-Submit only one bio statement per edition, offering it during the submission process.
+Yet offer only one bio statement per edition, please, in the submission process itself.

-Longer poems & tanka (in Eng) can be submitted, at one time, all focussed on place.
+Longer poems & tanka (in Eng) can be submitted, at one time, focussed on location.

 A brief note can be included below poems in either style to give a sense of locality.

-A location’s name could be incorporated into the body of a longer poem or a tanka.
+The name by which a spot is known could be built into a longer poem or a tanka too.

-Poems need not identify a place: they may also address locations outside Australia.
+Poetry need not identify a place, though – it may explore locations outside Australia.

-Yet additional notes should not explain poems: let the work speak for itself…
+Yet notes should not explain the message in a poem: let meaning speak for itself…

 Poetry offered has to be your own original work, neither plagiarised nor aided by AI.